 This means that using Remee after a delay is like tossing a dart in the dark and hoping that it sticks into something.
 There are a few free timer-based lucid dreaming apps available for your smartphone – try them and see if they work for you.
-But I would not drop 80-100$ on Remee, because in its current state, it’s a gimmick, or a scam, depending on what you expect.
+But I would not drop 80-100$ on Remee, because in its current state, it’s a gimmick, no better than a timer circuit sewn in a sleeping mask’.
 I remind you that I backed the project 6 months ago and even posted links to the project.

-The “flexible printed circuit board” that causes so much of a delay in production is actually just 2 pieces of regular circuit board, connected by a cable ribbon.
-There’s really no space for additional electronics, like a bluetooth module, and the 3.3 volt watch battery would not be able to support wireless data.
+The “flexible printed circuit board” that causes so much of a delay in production is glued on top of 2 pieces of regular circuit board, making it flex through the middle.
+There’s really no space for additional electronics, like a low power bluetooth module, and the 3.3 volt watch battery would not be able to support wireless data.
 I guess we get what we paid for.